runningtoy/InkBird_BLE2MQTT/Readme.md

 ## Usage

-After flashing the device you should connect to your WiFi, it should connect to your iBBQ Device and starts to publish data
+After flashing the device you should connect to your WiFi, it should connect to your iBBQ Device and starts to publish data rename the `credentials.example.h` to `credentials.h` and edit it to your needs

 ## Features